dv-lse/fdi-patent-innovate/data/narrative.md

 #
-Large, internationalised firms are investing massive amounts of money abroad: a textile company may want to build a production plant where labour is cheap, or a tech company may want to set up a research centre where there is an abundance of qualified engineers.
+Big, internationalised firms are investing large amounts of money abroad: a textile company may want to build a production plant where labour is cheap, or a tech company may want to set up a research centre where there is an abundance of qualified engineers.

 #
 ::: visualisation globe